 Initially, I was not a big fan of Ildikó Enyedi’s films.
 I saw her first feature, My Twentieth Century (Az én XX.
 Századom), on television in 1989, just a few months after it received Camera d’Or in Cannes for best first feature.
-At the time, I was mostly struck with the number of intertitles telling us where we were in time and space, and the film literally seemed to me to be all over the place.
+At the time, I was mostly struck by the number of intertitles telling us where we were in time and space, and the film literally seemed to me to be all over the place.
 I did like Dorota Szegda as the two sisters.
 My friend Lars was enthralled by the film and tried to explain its virtues to me, but I remained sceptical.

 Even though I found much to admire in later works like Simon the Magician (Simon Mágus 1999), it always felt to me that the films were bogged down by a certain ponderousness.
-The director was obviously intelligent and well-read, but some things always bothered me, like the operatic grandstanding occurring in the use of music, whether it was Beethoven’s seventh symphony in Simon Mágus or the references to Weber’s opera Der Freischütz, in Magic Hunter (Buvös Vadász 1994)
+The director was obviously intelligent and well-read, but some things always bothered me, like the operatic grandstanding occurring in the use of music, whether it was Beethoven’s seventh symphony in Simon Mágus or the references to Weber’s opera Der Freischütz in Magic Hunter (Buvös Vadász 1994)

 The Return of Ildikó Enyedi

 Flash forward to Berlinale 2017.
 Eighteen years after her last feature film, Teströl és Lélekröl was screened as one of the first films competing for the Golden Bear.
 I was not sure what to expect.
-During the 18 year impasse, Enyedi had only directed one short as well as numerous episodes of the TV show Terápia.
+During the 18-year impasse, Enyedi had only directed one short as well as numerous episodes of the TV show Terápia.
 I was charmed by the short First Love (Elsö Szerelem 2008) with the director’s daughter in the leading role, but it was made nine years prior to the Berlinale entry.
-Thus it was with great expectations, but also with some trepidation that I walked into the Berlinale Palast for the premiere screening.
+Thus it was with great expectations but also with some trepidation that I walked into the Berlinale Palast for the premiere screening.

 It didn’t take long before I was completely immersed in the film, and my doubts faded away.
 The story set in a slaughterhouse about two co-workers sharing the same dreams was told with clarity and candour, which was absent from her earlier works.
 That goes both for the brutal depiction of animal slaughter, as well as the frank sensuality at play, and not least in its droll sense of humour.

 Herbai Maté lensed several of the Terápia episodes and provides the film with contained camerawork that, thankfully, doesn’t reach for cheap effects.
 The recurring motifs never become too obvious.
-Likewise, the editing is subtle, with consistent pacing, that doesn’t change even in the more dramatic moments.
+Likewise, the editing is subtle, with consistent pacing that doesn’t change even in the more dramatic moments.
 Beethoven and Weber are replaced by Laura Marling’s wistful What he wrote.

-The acting from first time (and last time, according to the director) actor, Géza Morczányi as well as by Alexandra Borbély and Réka Tenki adds significantly to the naturalistic atmosphere, with veteran actress Itala Békés delivering some of the funniest lines.
+The acting from first time (and last time, according to the director) actor, Géza Morczányi as well as by Alexandra Borbély and Réka Tenki, adds significantly to the naturalistic atmosphere, with veteran actress Itala Békés delivering some of the funniest lines.
 How the film manages to combine those more grounded scenes with the dreamy or metaphysical ones is the key to its success or failure with the individual spectator.
 For some, it might feel like a rom-com wolf in an arthouse sheep’s clothing, but to this viewer, everything came together beautifully.

-This is a strange love story if there ever was one, but even though the main characters act weird and elicit laughter at times, there is still obvious respect for them.
-Comments have been made that the depiction of the relationship doesn’t feel modern, and again it’s up to the single viewer, whether the film feels timeless or dated.
+This is a strange love story, if there ever was one, but even though the main characters act weird and elicit laughter at times, there is still obvious respect for them.
+Comments have been made that the depiction of the relationship doesn’t feel modern, and again it’s up to the single viewer whether the film feels timeless or dated.
 It is undoubtedly a work of a director who doesn’t worry about ticking all the boxes that might appeal to an audience more worried about what’s topical than anything else.
 Thus the Golden Bear came as a huge surprise but also felt well deserved.
 It’s not the kind of film that typically receives awards.

 When I later returned to Enyedi’s previous films, I appreciated them more than before.
 The opportunity to see them on a big screen during the retrospective held by Nowe Horyzonty in 2018 enhanced those impressions.
 Thanks to the success of On Body and Soul, her upcoming film is already in the works.
 It will be an adaptation of Milán Füst’s most famous book, The story of my wife (A feleségem története).